 Please adhere to the schools whistleblowing policy.
-Revised in November / December 2020 and is based on the CAPH model Policy.
+Revised in November 2021 (if using CAPH model policy).

-Whistleblowing Governor: Mrs Lee Watts (also Chair of Governors)
+Whistleblowing Governor: Lee Watts

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: